cloudflare/cloudflare-docs/content/cloudflare-one/roles-permissions.md

 ### Action log

-The action log tab allows you to review post-delivery actions performed on your selected message.
+Action log allows you to review post-delivery actions performed on your selected message.
 The action log displays:

 - **Date**: Date when the post-delivery action was performed.
 - **Activity**: The activity taken on an email.
 For example, moving the email to the trash folder, releasing a quarantined email, and more.

 ### Raw message

-The raw message tab allows you to view the raw details of the message.
+Raw message allows you to view the raw details of the message.
 You can also choose to download the email message.
 To download the message, select **Download .EML**.

 ### Mail trace

-The mail trace tab allows you to track the path your selected message took from the sender to the recipient.
-This tab details:
+Mail trace allows you to track the path your selected message took from the sender to the recipient.
+Mail trace displays:

 - **Date**: The date and time when the mail was tracked.
-- **Type**: An email can be inbound (email is sent to you from another email), or outbound (emails sent from your email address).
+- **Type**: An email can be inbound (email sent to you from another email), or outbound (emails sent from your email address).
 - **Activity**: The activity taken on an email.
 For example, moving the email to the trash folder, releasing a quarantined email, and more.